nephio-project/docs/content/en/docs/guides/user-guides/usecase-user-guides/exercise-5-argocd-wl.md

 ArgoCD support in Nephio relies upon our custom [ArgoCD KPT Config Management Plugins (CMP)](https://github.com/nephio-project/nephio/blob/main/gitops-tools/kpt-argocd-cmp/README.md).
 To add the KPT Repo and KPT Render CMPs to the ArgoCD instance we can use one of the following options.

+Either,
-Either apply the patch directly, changing the version of the plugins:
+a. apply the patch directly, changing the `VERSION` of the plugins:

 ```json
 kubectl patch deployment argocd-repo-server -n argocd --type json -p='[
    {